jpdeuster/DailyWebScanner/CONTRIBUTING.md

 ### Suggesting Features
 - Use [GitHub Discussions](https://github.com/jpdeuster/DailyWebScanner/discussions) for feature requests
+- **I welcome all suggestions!** - Even wild ideas are appreciated
 - Describe the feature and its benefits
 - Consider the impact on existing functionality
+- **Planning suggestions are especially welcome** - Help shape the roadmap

 ### Code Contributions
 1. **Fork the repository**